jakesong15/jakesong15.github.io/_research/example1.md

 order_number: 30
 ---

-As a postdoctoral fellow in the Chaudhuri lab, I am exploring how chondrocytes
+I am currently studying how chondrocytes sense the mechanical properties of their surrounding extracellular matrix, both in quiescence and under external mechanical stresses.

 This is a description of a teaching experience.
 You can use markdown like any other post.